mynar7/blog/content/blog/the-courage-to-code/index.md

 I saw myself as hopelessly outmatched.
 I convinced myself that coding was for child prodigies and geniuses only seen on TV.
 I did all the mental gymnastics required to convince myself that I was the problem.

-I switched majors again and got my degree in Japanese language.（こんいちは皆さん！）But I doubted my language skills too.
+I switched majors again and got my degree in Japanese language.（こんにちは皆さん！）But I doubted my language skills too.
 In my mind, I couldn't possibly be good enough to work as a translator or interpreter.

 So I went back to school to be a firefighter.
 I reasoned that my father did it for 30 years, had a great retirement plan, and seemed to enjoy the job, so why shouldn't I do the same?